joeyespo/flask-pytest/README.md

 ----------

 Running tests shouldn't be something you have to go out of your way to do.
-With this Flask extension, tests will be automatically be run for you, and re-run when code changes.
-It also beeps when there's an error and shows the results in the same terminal as your Flask output.
+With this Flask extension, the tests will be automatically be run for you, and re-run when code changes.

 Installation